Minimalist Living is Just a Tool, Use It Well For Happy Living

 Minimalism does work.

-Advertising serves not so much to advertise products to promote consumption as a way of life.
+Advertising serves not so much to advertise products but to promote consumption as a way of life.

-I’m currently living in Cambodia and there are plenty of people here who live with less and not by choice.
+I’m currently living in Cambodia, and plenty of people here live with less and not by choice.
 Are they better or worse off?
 Yes and no, but mostly no.

 I think the problem with minimalism is that it sees the world in black and white.
 Owning a lot of stuff is bad, owning less is good.
 I’m going to disagree with this one.